dr-nathan/OB1_SAM/README.md

 ### simulate_experiments.py
 This file has the code for simulating concrete experiments, currently a flanker expt from Snell et al (2019, Neuropsychologia), and a sentence reading experiment from Wen et al.
-(2019, Cognition), or an Embedded Words task (Beyersmann et al. 2020).
+(2019, Cognition), or an Embedded Words task (Beyersmann et al. 2016).
 In the flanker expt, a target word is presented either alone or surrounded by two flanker words on the screen.
 A hit is scored if the target word is recognized in timely fashion.
 In the sentence reading expt, a sentence (either correct or scrambled) is presented, and the reader has to read aloud a word indicated by a post cue.
 In the Embedded Words task, a prime is presented for 50ms, followed by a target.
 The user presses a button when the target word is recognized.
 The prime can be truly suffixed, pseudo suffixed or non-sufixed. head to Beyersamnn et al. (2020) for more info.
 In the simulation, we count a hit when the cued word was recognized on time.
 In both experiments, total activity of word units is added up as substrate of the N400.
 This is then compared with experimental data using Jupyter Notebooks (see below).

 ### reading_common.py
-Helper-functions for the reading simulation in *reading_simulation.py*
+Helper-functions for the reading and experiment simulation

 ### read_saccade_data.py
 This file provides functions to read in the eye-tracking data collected during the experiment where participants had to read the same text that is presented to the OB1-reader.
 The functions for reading lexicons, word frequencies and cloze data are also here.